MicrosoftDocs/windows-itpro-docs/windows/deployment/usmt/usmt-common-issues.md

 **Cause:** If you're running the **ScanState** or **LoadState** tools from a shared network resource, you'll receive this error message if you don't specify `/l`.

-**Resolution:** To fix this issue in this scenario, specify the `/l:scan.log` or `/l:load.log` option.
+**Resolution:** To fix this issue in this scenario, specify the `/l:ScanState.log` or `/l:LoadState.log` option.

 ## XML file problems

 The following sections describe common XML file problems.
 Expand the section to see recommended solutions.

-### I used the /genconfig option to create a Config.xml file, but I see only a few applications and components that are in MigApp.xml.
-Why does Config.xml not contain all of the same applications?
+### I used the `/genconfig` option to create a `Config.xml` file, but I see only a few applications and components that are in `MigApp.xml`.
+Why does `Config.xml` not contain all of the same applications?

 **Cause:** `Config.xml` will contain only operating system components, applications, and the user document sections that are in both of the .xml files and are installed on the computer when you run the `/genconfig` option.
 Otherwise, these applications and components won't appear in the `Config.xml` file.

 **Resolution:** Install all of the desired applications on the computer before running the `/genconfig` option.
 Then run `ScanState.exe` with all of the .xml files.
 For example, run the following command:

-`scanstate.exe /genconfig:config.xml /i:migdocs.xml /i:migapp.xml /v:5 /l:scanstate.log`
+`ScanState.exe /genconfig:Config.xml /i:MigDocs.xml /i:MigApp.xml /v:5 /l:ScanState.log`

 ### I'm having problems with a custom .xml file that I authored, and I can't verify that the syntax is correct